 If the goal of your video is to engage your audience, your wardrobe choices should help you achieve that goal, not hold you back.
 When you look and feel great on camera, your audience will be able to focus on whatever it is you’re trying to communicate (instead of that wrinkled plaid shirt).

-We chatted with Nicole Otchy, founder of NCO Style, and learned some tips that you can use to look your best on camera.
+We chatted with Nicole Otchy, founder of NCO Style, and learned some tips that you can use to look your best on camera and create a polished brand video.
 Keep them in mind before your next shoot, and you’ll be looking snazzy in no time.
 Remember, regardless of what you wear, make sure you feel comfortable in your outfit, otherwise those pesky nerves tend to show through!

 The colors near your face will either drain you of life or highlight your best features.
 There’s a palette of colors that look best on each of us and especially great on video.
 Ruby red, emerald green, and sapphire blue are highly saturated colors, so they don’t appear too bright or too muted against most backgrounds, and they look great with all different skin tones.